rjslvn/30-Days-Computer-Vision-Course/W1Overview.md

 ---

 This detailed plan should provide a comprehensive guide for your first week in mastering computer vision and open-source models.
-Would you like to automate the creation of these files?